sciZer0/7/v/README.md

 * highly-sustainable
 * highly-efficient
 * with over 50,000 TPS
-* with native, decreasing-supply token
+* with a native, decreasing-supply token
-* with ideal Gini coefficient
+* with the ideal Gini coefficient
-* with ideal stablecoin
-* with ideal exchange
 * with over 10 million users
 <p>&nbsp</p>